cyberaktiv/JSON.read/README.md

 ```
 ### How to use

-* for example isset this json object:
+* for example create such json:

 ```javascript
 var json = {